leanprover-community/mathlib4/docs/macro_guide.md

 "extended splices" can be constructed as `$[..]`.
 See the official paper (p.
 12) for more details.

 Literals are written as double-quoted strings.
 A literal may use trailing whitespace (see e.g. the `rwa` or `introv` tactics) to tell the pretty-printer how it should be displayed, but such whitespace will not prevent a literal with no trailing whitespace from matching.
-"The spaces are relevant, but not interpreted literally.
-When the ParserDescr is turned into a Parser, the actual token matcher [uses the .trim of the provided string](https://github.com/leanprover/lean4/blob/master/src/Lean/Parser/Basic.lean#L1193), but the generated formatter [uses the spaces as specified](https://github.com/leanprover/lean4/blob/master/src/Lean/PrettyPrinter/Formatter.lean#L328), that is, turning the atom "rwa" in the syntax into the string rwa as part of the pretty printed output."
+The spaces are relevant, but not interpreted literally.
+When the ParserDescr is turned into a Parser, the actual token matcher [uses the .trim of the provided string](https://github.com/leanprover/lean4/blob/master/src/Lean/Parser/Basic.lean#L1193), but the generated formatter [uses the spaces as specified](https://github.com/leanprover/lean4/blob/master/src/Lean/PrettyPrinter/Formatter.lean#L328), that is, turning the atom "rwa" in the syntax into the string rwa as part of the pretty printed output.

 ## Syntax expansions with `macro_rules`, and how it desugars.